 The above is not to suggest that German Scrabble players have it easy.
-Notably, they struggle compared to English and particularly fully inflected languages like French in creating plurals or new tenses with a single letter.
+Notably, they struggle compared to playing with an English Scrabble dictionary.
+Playing in German is also harder compared to fully inflected languages like French in creating plurals or new tenses with a single letter.
 In German, that usually requires two or three.

 A major debate among serious Scrabblers in Germany is whether to modify the tile set to 8 per player, rather than 7, to better enable big words.
+Adding one more tile could make it easier to find words to play.
 At present, consensus seems to have formed around keeping things to 7.

 Around the World in 69 Languages

 As noted above, in many ways German isn't even Scrabble's biggest global challenge.
 It tackles new alphabets, grammar and phrasing issues entirely absent from English.
 To date, it's succeeded in style, to the point of establishing 69 different Scrabble sets.
 They follow.